Abhirajgautam28/Chatraj/PROJECT_EXPLANATION.md

-# ChatRaj – Interview Reference & Deep Dive
+# ChatRaj – Deep Dive

 This document is a reference guide for explaining every aspect of ChatRaj, including all details and architectural reasoning.